We take great pride in photographing couples of all different cultures, ethnicities, and traditions – particularly, South Asian and fusion couples.

 How We Create Your Timeline

 Photographers and planners all create timelines a little differently.
-Some start with the beginning of the day and work their way to the end.
+Some start at the beginning of the day and work their way to the end.
 Others start at the end and work their way backward.
 Us?
 We use your ceremony start time as an anchor.
 Why?
 Because it’s the most significant part of the day.

 We start on your timeline approximately 3 months before.
 This way, the ceremony time is (typically) set in stone.
 And the timing of other major events has been ironed out.